: WordPress 4.8 now comes with an Image Widget, so you no longer need the plugin mentioned below.

 Using the Image Widget is really straightforward.
 First, make sure you install and activate the plugin.
 You’ll now find a new Image Widget in your Widgets screen in the WordPress admin.
 Drag it into the widget area where you want it to appear and the widget expands to show you the options.

-See our knowledgebase video on WordPress Widgets if you’re new to this feature.
+See our guide on WordPress Widgets if you’re new to this feature.

 Next, click the Add Image button to open the WordPress Add an Image overlay window.
 Upload a new image or choose one from your media library.
 Make sure to select the correct size and click Insert into Widget.
 Now fill in the other widget settings and click Save.